Hip Dysplasia In Dogs: What Is It & How Do We Treat It?

 The joint also contains a highly viscous fluid called synovial fluid that lubricates the articular surfaces.
 Synovial fluid contains a high amount of hyaluronic acid, giving it its viscous properties, that helps the joint glide.

 In a dog with normal hips, all of these factors i.e. the articular surface, the conformation of the whole pelvis and legs and the joint fluid work together to ensure the joint functions smoothly.

 What Causes Hip Dysplasia In Dogs?
 Three Main Risk Factors

 There are many reasons why this disease syndrome occurs, some that we know about, and some that we have yet to identify.
 Hip dysplasia, therefore, is not one disease but many diseases that result in common arthritic (degenerative) lesions of the hip joint.

-Although biomechanical and environmental factors associated with certain body conformation and size are considered as the main cause of canine hip dysplasia (CHD).
-CHD is a major welfare issue with many dogs suffering from pain and loss of mobility.
+Although biomechanical and environmental factors associated with certain body conformation and size are considered as the main cause of canine hip dysplasia, genetics also play a role.

 Most Common Breeds That Suffer From Hip Dysplasia

 - St. Bernards,